Boone County, Missouri

 Boone County was created on November 16, 1820 from Howard County (effective January 1, 1821).
 The county was named in honor of Daniel Boone (1734-1820), American pioneer and hunter.

-The Boone County Seat is situated in Columbia and in addition the county government website is www.showmeboone.com/
+The County Seat is located in Columbia and in addition the county government website is www.showmeboone.com/

-Cities and towns to be found in Boone County include Ashland, Centralia, Columbia, Hallsville, Harrisburg, Hartsburg, Huntsdale, McBaine, Pierpont, Rocheport, Sturgeon, Two Mile Prairie.
+Cities and towns located in the County include Ashland, Centralia, Columbia, Hallsville, Harrisburg, Hartsburg, Huntsdale, McBaine, Pierpont, Rocheport, Sturgeon, Two Mile Prairie.

 You can search online for Boone County Birth, Marriage, Divorce or Death Records.
 You can also Order Electronically Online or can download an application for Missouri Birth and Death Certificate, Marriage and Divorce Certificate Application to mail.